wesleyyw8/wes-calculator/README.md

 ## My thoughts:

-Since it is a time pressure task, I did the best I could to in less than 8 hours.
-If I could have more time I could make my calculator looks nicer.
-I took sometime to deploy the app to heroku. so you dont need to run the app locally if you dont want.
+Given the time constraints, I put forth my best effort to complete the task within 8 hours.
+Given more time, I could have improved the appearance of my calculator.
+I also made a last-minute attempt to deploy it to Heroku, which resulted in a few additional commits.
+However, since the deadline has passed, I will not be updating this repository any further.

  ## Assumptions:

 My assuptions are in the ASSUMPTIONS.md file